hantsy/spring7-sandbox/docs/jackson.md

 The test serializes a `Person` to JSON string with `JsonMapper`, and parses it with `JacksonTester`, and then asserts the `name` property.

-The next test shows the mixin is applied during deserialization and that the `name` field is populated as expected.
+The subsequent test verifies that the mixin is applied during deserialization and that the `name` field is populated as expected.

 ```java
 @Test